Prerequisites 📋

 • Open the .env file and fill in the following:

-• Redis Credentials: Host, port, username, and password for your Redis instance
+• Redis Credentials: Host, port, username, and password from your Upstash Redis Console

-• Modal API Key: Obtained from your Modal account
+• Modal API Key: Obtained from your Modal Dashboard

 • ADMIN_KEY: Set to a temporary value (e.g., 123) for local development